KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	Reference Spaces in OpenXR

 .. list-table:: OpenXR Reference Spaces
-	:widths: 1 3 1
+	:widths: 1 1 1
 	:class: longtable
 	:header-rows: 1

 	* - XrReferenceSpaceType
 	  - Diagram
 	  - Description
-	* - XR_REFERENCE_SPACE_TYPE_VIEW
+	* - ``XR_REFERENCE_SPACE_TYPE_VIEW``
 	  - .. figure:: OpenXR-ReferenceSpace-View.png
 			:alt: OpenXR Reference Space View
 			:align: center
-	  - The View Reference Space uses the view origin (or the centroid of the views in the case of stereo) as the origin of the sapce. +Y is up, +X is to the right, and -Z is forward.
+	  - The View Reference Space uses the view origin (or the centroid of the views in the case of stereo) as the origin of the space. +Y is up, +X is to the right, and -Z is forward.
 The space is aligned in front of the viewer and it is not gravity aligned.
-It is most often used for rendering small head-locked content like a HUD.
+It is most often used for rendering small head-locked content like a HUD (Head-up display).

-	* -	XR_REFERENCE_SPACE_TYPE_LOCAL
+	* -	``XR_REFERENCE_SPACE_TYPE_LOCAL``
 	  - .. figure:: OpenXR-ReferenceSpace-Local.png
 			:alt: OpenXR Reference Space Local
 			:align: center
-	  - The Local Reference Space uses an initial location to establish a world-locked, gravity aligned point as the origin of the sapce. +Y is up, +X is to the right, and -Z is forward.
+	  - The Local Reference Space uses an initial location to establish a world-locked, gravity aligned point as the origin of the space. +Y is up, +X is to the right, and -Z is forward.
 The origin is also locked for pitch(x) and roll(z).
 The initial position may be established at application start up or from a calibreated origin point.
 It is most often used for rendering seated-scale experiences such as car racing or aircraft cockpits, where a physical floor is not required.
 When recentering, the runtime will queue ``XrEventDataReferenceSpaceChangePending`` structure for the application to respond to.

-	* - XR_REFERENCE_SPACE_TYPE_STAGE
+	* - ``XR_REFERENCE_SPACE_TYPE_STAGE``
 	  - .. figure:: OpenXR-ReferenceSpace-Stage.png
 			:alt: OpenXR Reference Space Stage
 			:align: center